System Design Space

 Watch video

-Lesley Lamport received the Alan Turing Award for ideas without which modern distributed systems would look different.
-The main idea of the interview: in a distributed system there is no global “now”, but there is causality.
-This is precisely what reliable architectural solutions are built on.
+Leslie Lamport received the Alan Turing Award for ideas without which modern distributed systems would look very different.
+The interview's central point is simple and uncomfortable: a distributed system has no single global “now”, but it does have causal relationships.
+Reliable architecture starts by designing around them.

 What is Lamport known for?